What is the effect of increasing the net force on an object (with constant mass)?

-The magnitude of the force.
+The acceleration of the object increases.

 Flip to see [answer/question]